 Although officially the Kingsbury Run Murders remain an open case the truth is we will more than likely never know the person responsible for the repulsive series of killings and the Cleveland Torso Murderer will remain forever unknown.
 Even more tragically so will the identities of the majority of his poor unfortunate victims.

-The Butcher’s Dozen article by John Bartlow Martin.
+The Butcher’s Dozen article by John Bartlow Martin about the Cleveland Torso Murderer.
 Originally featured in Harpers Magazine but also featured in the Library Of America’s True Crime: An American Anthology which can be borrowed and read online for free at Archive.org.